eavdmeer/noarch-sqlite3/README.md

           ],
           err => console.log(err));
         )

+  > Currently, queries are passed as a command line argument to `sqlite3` directly.
+Typically, there is a size limit for command line arguments of around 4096 characters!

   If you want to pass plain queries without placeholders, you can pass them as strings or even mix both forms;